SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/look-at-recipient-list.md

 6. Click **Close** to close the **View mailing** screen.

 If the status is **Ready to send**, you do not have to do anything.
 SuperOffice will send your mailing to the recipients.
-The status will be changed to **Sent** once this is done.
+The status change to **Sent** once this is done.

 ## Filters